Skip to content

 Government and compliance archives

 Tax authorities, municipal offices, and healthcare providers maintain archives of scanned forms and permits.
-When an audit requires finding every document mentioning a specific taxpayer ID or permit number, searchable PDFs reduce retrieval time from hours to seconds.
-Organizations that have digitized paper-based workflows create massive volumes of scanned PDFs — and without OCR, those archives remain unsearchable image files.
+When an audit requires finding every document mentioning a specific taxpayer ID or permit number, searchable PDFs make retrieval practical.
+Without OCR, those archives remain unsearchable image files.

 Business document management

 A company migrating from physical filing cabinets to a document management system scans everything to PDF.
 The scans are organized in folders, but without OCR, finding a specific invoice or purchase order means opening files one by one.
-Making every PDF searchable turns a digital filing cabinet into a genuine database you can query instantly.
+Adding a reliable text index lets staff search the archive by invoice number, supplier, or phrase instead.

 Batch processing: multiple scanned documents